Derek Hough Quips His Inner Voice Sounds Like ‘An Annoyed Mother’ In New Video

 Here’s a little look behind how we made the video.
 Hayley figured out how to multiply ourselves.
 But it took an insane amount of trial and error since we really had no idea what we were doing.
 We filmed and edited it ourselves which took us a long minute.
 Thank you @abcnetwork @disney for the invitation 🙂 Always grateful for the opportunity to create ???????????????? #gopro

 Derek has been making fun, short videos for his followers since the period of self-quarantining began.
-It has been a way for him to unleash his creativity and also, bring some joy to his fans who also remain at home in their attempt to remain healthy during the coronavirus pandemic.
+It has been a way for him to unleash his creativity and bring some joy to his fans also remaining at home in an attempt to remain healthy during the coronavirus pandemic.

-The six-time former Dancing with the Stars mirrorball-winning pro was dressed casually in the clip.
-He sported a gray baseball cap worn backward upon his blonde tresses.
-A white t-shirt covers his chest.
+The six-time Dancing with the Stars mirrorball-winning pro was dressed casually in the clip.
+He sported a gray baseball cap worn backward upon his blond tresses.
+A white T-shirt covers his chest.

 Behind him, Hayley is wearing a pink spaghetti strap tank top, a black baseball cap, and short shorts as she participated in the video by, per her remarks in the video’s comments section, “100% throwing shade in the back.”

 The couple stood in their pristine, white kitchen.
-The area’s flanked with white cabinetry, marble countertops, and stainless steel appliances.
+The area is flanked with white cabinetry, marble countertops, and stainless steel appliances.

 Fans of the couple laughed at the absurdity of the clip and shared their comments below.